Reverend King (Nigerian pastor)

-Chukwuemeka Ezeugo, simply known by his sobriquet Reverend King, is a Christian preacher from Anambra State, South-east Nigeria.
+Chukwuemeka Ezeugo, usually known by his sobriquet Reverend King, is a Christian pastor from Anambra State in south-east Nigeria.
 In 2006, he rose to nationwide recognition following the murder of a church member, Ann Uzoh.
 He was subsequently sentenced to death in January 2007, and his conviction was upheld by the Supreme Court of Nigeria on 26 February 2016.

 Early life and education

-Ezeugo was born in Umulekwe village in the Achina community of the Aguata local government area, Anambra State, Nigeria.
-He attended Premier Primary school, Onitsha, for his basic education, and he obtained a degree in Psychology at the Nnamdi Azikiwe University.
+Ezeugo was born in Umulekwe village in the Achina community of the Aguata local government area, Anambra State, Nigeria] He attended Premier Primary school in Onitsha for his basic education and obtained a degree in psychology at Nnamdi Azikiwe University.

 Ministry

 Ezeugo is the founder of the Christian Praying Assembly, a religious organization for which he served as the general overseer until September 2006.

 Trial

-On 26 September 2016, Ezeugo was arraigned before the Lagos High Court on 6 charges of murder and attempted murder.
-He was arrested and charged to court primarily due to the murder of Ann Uzo, one of his members, to which he pled 'not guilty', as she was said to have died as a result of Ezeugo setting her on fire, with eyewitnesses saying he did it because he caught the victim in the act of fornication.
+On 26 September 2016, Ezeugo was arraigned before the Lagos High Court on six charges of murder and attempted murder.
+He was arrested and primarily charged over the murder of Ann Uzo, one of his church's members, to which he pled 'not guilty', as she was said to have died as a result of Ezeugo setting her on fire, with eyewitnesses saying he did it because he caught the victim in the act of fornication.

-In whole, a total of 10 witnesses came forward, testifying that Ezeugo was the perpetrator.
-The lawyer defending Ezeugo debunked the statements of the 10 witnesses, pointing out the discrepancies in their statements, which however was true, the witnesses made some contradicting statements to their earlier statements.
+In whole, a total of 10 witnesses came forward to testify that Ezeugo was the perpetrator.
+The lawyer defending Ezeugo attempted to debunk the statements of the witnesses by pointing out discrepancies and contradictions in their earlier statements.
 These errors were however too little to prove anything substantial as the presiding judge, Justice Joseph Oyewole, of The Lagos High Court Ikeja, on 11 January 2007 found him guilty of the murder of Ann Uzoh and sentenced him to death by hanging, plus 20 years for attempted murder.